Erica Lynette Edwards

 Dance Theatre of Harlem

 Erica Lynette Edwards joined The Joffrey Ballet after being one of the first dancers in the Arpino Apprentice program in 2000.
 She trained at the Salt Creek Ballet School where she performed major roles in their pre-professional ballet company.
-Ms. Edwards attended summer intensives at the School of American Ballet, San Francisco Ballet and Bryant Ballet on merit scholarships, American Ballet Theater, Royal Winnipeg Ballet and Ruth Page Foundation.
-She also trained two years and received her Associate of Arts at Butler University in Indianapolis on talent, academic and leadership scholarships.
+Ms. Edwards attended summer intensives at the School of American Ballet, San Francisco Ballet, and Bryant Ballet on merit scholarships.
+She also trained two years and received her Associate of Arts at Butler University in Indianapolis on talent, academic, and leadership scholarships.

 Since joining The Joffrey, Erica’s vast repertoire includes Apollo, Appalachian Spring, Cinderella (Fairy Godmother), Dark Elegies (4th Song), Deuce Coupe (Lead), The Green Table (Partisan Woman), Light Rain (Pas de Deux), The Nutcracker, N.Y.
 Export: Opus Jazz!
 (Static Girl), Les Patineurs (Red Girls), Square Dance, Le Sacre du Printemps (Chosen One), Stravinsky Violin Concerto (Aria 1), Suite Saint Saens, and Viva Vivaldi (Soloist).